Strength & Loyalty

-Strength & Loyalty, originally titled The Bone Thugs Story, is the seventh studio album by American hip hop group Bone Thugs-N-Harmony, released on May 8, 2007.
+Strength & Loyalty, originally titled The Bone Thugs Story, is the seventh studio album by American hip hop group Bone Thugs-n-Harmony, released on May 8, 2007.
 It was Bone Thugs-n-Harmony's first major album after an absence of nearly five years.
 The album contains guest appearances by Akon, Autumn Rowe, Bow Wow, Felecia, Fleetwood Mac (sampled), Mariah Carey, Swizz Beatz, The Game, Twista, will.i.am, and Yolanda Adams.
 Producers include Akon, DJ Toomp, Jermaine Dupri, Mally Mall, Neo Da Matrix, Pretty Boy & Bradd Young, Street Radio, Swizz Beatz, The Individuals, Ty Fyffe, and will.i.am.
 The executive producer of the album was Swizz Beatz.
 Bizzy Bone was not featured on the album.
-Then imprisoned member Flesh-n-Bone was only featured on a track entitled "Into The Future" and did not make the album cover.
+Then imprisoned member Flesh-n-Bone was only featured on a track entitled "Into The Future" which did not make the album and also due to his incarceration did not make the album cover.

 The album debuted at #2 on the Billboard 200, with 119,000 copies sold.
 It has since gone on to be certified gold by the RIAA, having sold over 500,000 copies within the US to date.

 The first single was "I Tried", which features Akon, and was also produced by him.
 The single was released on February 16, 2007.
 On March 7, the video officially debuted on Yahoo!
 Music, and on March 17, it debuted on BET's 106 & Park.
 The second single was "Lil Love", which features Bow Wow and Mariah Carey, and was produced by Jermaine Dupri.
 The single was released in June 2007, while its video was premiered on July 5, on 106 & Park.